Kuan-Liu/Kuan-Liu.github.io/prov.md

 <br>

-# 2. Provintial Level Estimation Results
+# 2. Provincial Level Estimation Results

 ## (1) Overall summary

 * **We observed a highly probable declining of infection in Quebec.
-Infection spread and rate (decreasing or increasing) in unclear for the other three provinces.**
+Infection spread and rate is unclear (neither increasing nor decreasing) for the other three provinces.**
 * **No forecast of R0 for Alberta and BC due to low number of daily new cases.
 Prediction is not completed if the last daily new case number is under 40.**

 <br>